Skip to main content

 Tesco Clubcard Partner codes are validated on arrival only, not online.
 Please check our sightseeing opening hours and bring your code with you on the day.
 You do not need to book.

 Tesco Clubcard Partner codes can be used as part or full payment against our walk-up individual and family admission tickets only.
 No change will be given.
-They cannot be used with advance admission tickets, group tickets, Annual Passes, guided tours, guidebooks, special event tickets or in conjunction with any other offer or promotion.
+They cannot be used with group tickets, guided tours, guidebooks, special event tickets or in conjunction with any other offer or promotion.

 How do I visit with a National Art Pass?